Articles of Operation

 - A vacancy occurring in any office shall be filled for the unexpired term by a person nominated by the President of the Organization’s Board and confirmed by a majority vote of the remaining members of the Organization’s Board.
 In the case of a vacancy occurring in the office of the President, the President-Elect shall assume the duties of President for the remaining period of the

 unexpired term and a new President-Elect shall be nominated by the Board and elected by a majority vote at the next regular PTO meeting.
+For the 2021-2022 School Year, nominations of Board members may include individuals that have temporarily left the Organization during the 2020-2021 SchoolYear and have the intention of returning to the Organization for the year in which they are elected to serve.

 ARTICLE 6 – DUTIES OF ELECTED BOARD MEMBERS